-There is a possibility to also control x9 and x10, however I didn’t find a way to achieve it since the spray didn’t seem to affect the stack in this case, and only saw it through Zecops’ screenshots (see below).
+There is a possibility to also control x9 and x10, however we didn’t find a way to achieve it since the spray didn’t seem to affect the stack in this case, and only saw it through Zecops’ screenshots (see below).
 Controlling both registers seem to give the possibility to then control a part of x2.

 Zecops – Register values after spray + crafted SSID

 Zecops’ research team has discovered that x9 points to the first member of the Object data structure.